katerinanavab/javadocs/docs/unit02/notes205.md

-And indeed, the ``Turtle`` class has a method called ``getDistance`` that takes two ``int`` arguments representing an `x` value and a `y` value and returns the distance between the ``Turtle``\ ’s current position and that `x,y` point.
+And indeed, the ``Turtle`` class has a method called ``getDistance`` that takes two ``int`` arguments representing an `x` value and a `y` value and returns the distance between the ``Turtle``’s current position and that `x,y` point.
 This is not a getter because it doesn’t just get an existing value; it computes a new value based on the arguments it is passed as well as the state of the ``Turtle``.

+{:.highlight}
 Methods that take arguments and return values are somewhat like mathematical functions.
-Given some input, they return a value.
-(Mathematicians expect that a function always returns the same value, given the same arguments.
+Given some **input**, they return **output**.

+> (Mathematicians expect that a function always returns the same value, given the same arguments.
 So they would not consider something like ``getDistance(x, y)`` a true function since its return value also depends on the current position of the ``Turtle``.
 But we’re doing programming, not math.)

 ![image](figures/function.png)

-We will save a deeper discussion of actually writing getters and other methods until Unit 5, but for the AP progress checks for this unit, you should be able to trace through method calls like the ones below.
-Notice that the **return statement** in a method returns the value, and it must match declared return type of the method.
-The calling method must then do something useful with that value.

 #### 💻 In-Class Activity
 {:.no_toc}